Edmonds College Logo

 3. Explain the impact, both positive and negative, of microorganisms on human health.

-4. Discuss the interplay of microbial mechanisms of pathogenesis and the human immune system in an evolutionary context.
+4. Describe the interplay of microbial mechanisms of pathogenesis and the human immune system in an evolutionary context.

 5. Articulate processes of microbial growth, and relate these to human methods of control.

-6. Demonstrate proficiency in techniques important to the study, cultivation, and classification of microorganisms, including aseptic technique, biochemical tests, and growth assays.
+6. Demonstrate proficiency in techniques important to the study, cultivation, and classification of microorganisms, including aseptic technique, biochemical tests, growth assays, and molecular biology techniques.

 7. Compare and contrast current and historical understanding of microorganisms.